Muhsinka/Tennis/Report.md

 Trying different learning rates and batch size.

-Adding dropout layer can improve the model
+Adding dropout layer can improve the model.

-Adding prioritized experience replay
+Adding prioritized experience replay.

 D4PG algorithm in the Google Deep Mind's paper can be implemented.